EMBRAER ERJ-170/175/190/195

 Key Takeaways:

-• Embraer's ERJ 170-195 series is presented as a successful line of regional jets, growing in size and capability across its models.
+• Embraer's ERJ 170-195 series represents a successful line of regional jets, characterized by progressively larger models with increased passenger capacity.

 See a mistake?
 Contact us.